 Hue’s cuisine has been famous for not only in Vietnam but also on the worldwide.
 Once you visit Hue – the ancient capital of Vietnam, do not miss opportunities to taste local foods in Hue.
 In the past, Hue’s food was imbued by royal’s style in term of processing methods, decorations, eating styles, beverage types and the most important is the food entertainment of local people here.
 By the time, Hue’s cuisine has been changed slightly by the affect of other cultural customs from other communities immigrated to Hue.
 However, the top local foods below still bear the most typical and special flavors of Hue that you should try at least one time you have been there or join a food tour in Hue to taste whatever you like.

-Not only tourists but also the Hueans often say that Nem Lui is one of typical Hue’s specialties.
+Not only tourists but also Hue people often say that Nem Lui is one of typical Hue’s specialties.
 Nem Lui is so much delicious and popular that if you come to Nguyen Hue street (where located the two most famous restaurants serving Nem Lui) you would see that these restaurants are always over-crowed despite daytime or nighttime.

 Nem Lui is made from finely ground beef and pork, plus shredded pork skin and fat, garlic, sugar and fish sauce then shaped into sausages around stalks of lemon grass, grilled over charcoal until its flavors spread all over.
 To eat Nem Lui, you need a half-moons (banh trang) of rice paper, put Nem Lui on it, add a slice of pineapple, cucumber, Trai Va, carrot, cold rice vermicelli and herb.
 Then you wrap the rice paper and dip it into special sauce (made from peanuts, butter, sesame, shrimp paste, shallot) and enjoy your delicious dish.